rust-lang/book/src/ch08-02-strings.md

 can feel redundant because of this, but they all have their place!
 In this case, `String::from` and `.to_string` end up doing the exact same thing, so which you choose is a matter of style.
-Some people use `String::from` for literals, and `.to_string` for variable bindings.
+Some people use `String::from` for literals, and `.to_string` for variables.
 Most Rust style is pretty uniform, but this specific question is one of the most debated.

 Remember that strings are UTF-8 encoded, so we can include any properly encoded